centraldogma99/ccusage-system-tray/README.en.md

 For installation instructions, please refer to the [Bun documentation](https://bun.com/).

-Alternatively, you can use the provided bun_install_script.sh for easy installation:
+Alternatively, you can use the provided [bun_install_script.sh](https://github.com/centraldogma99/ccusage-system-tray/blob/main/src/bun_install_script.sh) for easy installation.

+Download the script and run it:

 ```shell
 sh bun_install_script.sh